By Marty Rosen

 Just a few minutes from Somerset, on the shore of Lake Cumberland, Lee’s Ford Resort offers rustic cottages and casual-upscale dining at the Harbor Restaurant & Tavern (featured in Southern Living), where you can feast on ribs, pork chops and blackened grouper while gazing at the lake.
 Boaters won’t miss out either, since the restaurant delivers to marina slips and cabins.
 (How cool is that?)

 If it’s a campsite you crave, they’re abundant in Pulaski County.
-You’ll find lakeside spaces for RVs at Shoreline RV Park, Waitsboro Recreation Area, Lake Cumberland RV Park and others.
+You’ll find lakeside spaces for RVs at Shoreline RV Park, Waitsboro Recreation Area, Lake Cumberland RV Park, Pulaski County Park and others.
 There are nearly a hundred sites with utility hookups, showers and full amenities at General Burnside Island State Park, home to one of the state’s most beautiful golf courses.
 There are also primitive campsites at Bee Rock, east of Somerset on the banks of the Rockcastle River – the take-out point for audacious paddlers who’ve tackled the frothy waters upstream.

 And all around the region you’ll find a mix of amenities and locations that will satisfy every taste.
 Somerset itself is blessed with an abundance of locally-owned and national hotels and motels at price points that give visitors plenty of choices.